Eva van Emden (she/her), freelance editor

 What is trauma?

 There are various definitions of trauma.
-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, defines it in terms of being exposed to death, serious injury, or sexual violence, but other sources use a wider definition that acknowledges that many forms of violence, abuse, or other experiences that overwhelm a person’s ability to cope can result in trauma.
-I think of trauma as a psychological injury.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM), defines it in terms of being exposed to death, serious injury, or sexual violence, but other sources use a wider definition that acknowledges that many forms of violence, abuse, or other experiences that overwhelm a person’s ability to cope can result in trauma.
+I personally think of trauma as a psychological injury.
 Like bodily injuries, some psychological injuries heal on their own; others require health care intervention; many injuries have lasting consequences.

 What is trauma-informed care?